Shaedul/SEE_Devops/README.md

 `shell`

-7. Then Restart the runner:
+7. Then Restart the runner:<br>
 `sudo gitlab-runner restart`

-8. Apply sudo permissions to the gitlab-runner
+8. Apply sudo permissions to the gitlab-runner <br>

 ```
 sudo usermod -a -G sudo gitlab-runner
 sudo visudo
 ```
-9. Now add the following to the down of the file:
+9. Now add the following to the down of the file:<br>

 ```
 gitlab-runner ALL=(ALL) NOPASSWD: ALL
 ```
 Then save and exit (Ctl+X -> y)

-10. Then Restart the staging environment
+10. Then Restart the staging environment <br>

 ```
 exit